What is actually happening in Water?

 Water companies discharged sewage for 3.6 million hours last year — and only 16% of England's rivers are in good ecological health.

 The 3.6 million hours of sewage discharge recorded in 2024 demand careful reading.
-Monitor coverage expanded from 862 overflows in 2016 to 14,182 (100%) in 2024, so much of the headline increase reflects better measurement, not more sewage.
-The more telling metric — average spills per overflow, which controls for that expansion — peaked at 35 in 2019 and sat at around 32 in 2024.
-Each overflow still discharges, on average, once every 11 days.
-These were designed as emergency valves; the data shows they operate routinely.
-Meanwhile, only 16% of English surface waters meet good ecological status, down from 26% in 2009, and no full reclassification has been done since 2019 despite a legal 2027 deadline.
+Monitor coverage expanded from 862 overflows in 2016 to 14,182 (100%) in 2024, so much of the headline increase reflects better measurement.[1]
+The more telling metric — average spills per overflow — peaked at 35 in 2019 and sat at around 32 in 2024.
+Each overflow still discharges, on average, once every 11 days.[1]
+These were designed as emergency valves; they operate routinely.
+Only 16% of English surface waters meet good ecological status, down from 26% in 2009, and no full reclassification has been done since 2019 despite a legal 2027 deadline.[2]
+Over 83% of rivers now fail nitrate standards, driven largely by agricultural run-off that fuels algal blooms and depletes oxygen.[2]

-Bathing water tells a similar story of recent reversal.
-Sites rated “excellent” peaked at 72% in 2022 but fell to 66% by 2025, while “poor” sites nearly doubled from 3.8% to 7.1% over the past decade.
-Heavier rainfall from climate change is part of the explanation, but the financial data points to something structural: water companies paid out billions in dividends while infrastructure deteriorated.
-Ofwat has now approved record investment plans for 2025–2030, but the gap between shareholder returns and capital spending over the past three decades is difficult to overlook.
+Bathing water tells a similar story.
+Sites rated “excellent” peaked at 72% in 2022 but fell to 66% by 2025, while “poor” sites nearly doubled from 3.8% to 7.1%.[3]
+Heavier rainfall from climate change is part of the explanation, but the financial data points to something structural: water companies have paid £52.8 billion in dividends since privatisation in 1989 while infrastructure deteriorated.[4]
+Ofwat has approved record investment for 2025–2030, but the gap between shareholder returns and capital spending over three decades is difficult to overlook.
+One genuine success: tap water quality compliance remains at 99.9% or above every year — a testament to treatment infrastructure, even as the rivers and coasts tell a different story.

 Sewage discharge hours